Carol is available to rent, buy or stream now.

 READ MORE: SUMMERLAND

 It’s December in New York City, and the Christmas season has begun as the nights draw in and the snow starts to fall on the cold sidewalks, parks and avenues.
-For young Therese (Rooney Mara), the season is her busiest time of year behind the toy counter of a New York department store.
-Her hard work, merely scraping her a living as she dreams of becoming a professional photographer.
+For young Therese (Rooney Mara), the season is her busiest time of year behind the toy counter of a New York department store where her hard work merely scrapes her a living as she dreams of becoming a professional photographer.
 Meanwhile, Therese’s male friend Richard (Jake Lacy) sees the festive season as the perfect opportunity to move their casual yet complex friendship beyond the occasional kiss.
 However, Therese has no intention of responding to Richard’s advances, much to his frustration.

-However, Therese’s life is about to change forever when the beautiful and confident Carol (Cate Blanchett) walks up to her toy counter.
+Therese’s life is about to change forever when the beautiful and confident Carol (Cate Blanchett) walks up to her toy counter.
 Carol is searching for a Christmas toy for her young daughter; however, as Carol and Therese discuss potential purchases, flirtatious energy bounces from one side of the counter to the other.
-Therese finds the woman standing before her, both enchanting and mysterious.
-While at the same time, Carol is confident in her sexual interest, leaving her gloves on Therese’s counter as a door to a further meeting.
+Therese finds the woman standing before her, both enchanting and mysterious, as Carol leaves her gloves on Therese’s counter as a door to a further meeting.
 But as both women embark on a secretive and impossible love affair, their love will ultimately face the barriers of expectation, social rules and class conflict.

 READ MORE: CALL ME BY YOUR NAME